New Launch Reviews RoyalGreen Review: Luxury Freehold Condo in Sixth Avenue

 The master bedroom is an okay size as well.
 You can see with the bed fitted in, there isn’t much space left for anything else.
 You could do a narrow dresser, but it will be tight.

-The master bathroom is bigger than the common bathroom, and is of a very comfortable size even for two people.
+The master bathroom is bigger than the common bathroom and is of a very comfortable size even for two people.

 RoyalGreen 2 Bedroom + Study Review

 The 2 bedroom plus study showflat unit adopts the same-ish layout from the 3 bedroom, with the absence of 1 bedroom and an outdoor yard.
-At 829 square feet it actually is quite a decent size, but I do think there are some inefficiencies with the layout.
+At 829 square feet, it is quite a decent size, but I do think there are some inefficiencies with the layout.
 For starters, the entrance opens up to a small foyer, and on the right a small study corner is eked out, followed by a corridor into the living/dining area.
 This makes the kitchen even smaller than it has to be.

 I do like the ID works for the study corner, it is well designed, looks very cosy and it even has a window to let some light in.